 – Founder / Rescuer –

 🦊 I originally started up this rescue on my own.
 But now we have many GREAT volunteers.
 But there are still a few things only I do.
-I manage the rescues IG page @saveafox_rescue, I keep up with our licenses, I bottle raise all fox pups that come to us un-weaned, I take foxes to their vet appointments, and I manage fundraising.
+I manage the rescue IG page @saveafox_rescue, I keep up with our licenses, I bottle raise all fox pups that come to us un-weaned, I take foxes to their vet appointments, and I manage to fundraise.

 – Contact Me –

 Mailing Address Only

 12245 175th St. W.